GSA/fpki-guides/_announcements/02_google_ct.md

    CertificateTransparencyEnforcementDisabledForUrls\2 = ".example.agency.gov"
    ```

-### Frequently Asked Questions
+## Frequently Asked Questions

-1. Will Chrome's use of CT impact my agency's internal, only locally trusted CA TLS/SSL certificates?
+### 1. Will Chrome's use of CT impact my agency's internal, only locally trusted CA TLS/SSL certificates?

 There will be no impact if you use your agency's internal, only locally trusted CA to issue TLS/SSL certificates to intranet sites.
 Chrome's CT change will impact only those TLS/SSL certificates that validate to a Root CA whose certificate is distributed through the Microsoft, Apple, or Mozilla trust stores.

-2. Why is Certificate Transparency enforcement being deployed in Chrome?
+### 2. Why is Certificate Transparency enforcement being deployed in Chrome?

 Chrome's Certificate Transparency change has been planned and incrementally implemented for over two years.
 CT provides a benefit to the global community by:

-1. Increasing openness and transparency.
+- Improving openness and transparency
-2. Allowing domain owners to identify mistakenly or maliciously issued certificates.
+- Allowing domain owners to identify mistakenly or maliciously issued certificates

-3. How do I check if my website is compliant?
+### 3. How do I check if my website is compliant?

 - Open Chrome and browse to the website.
 - In Chrome, open the developer tools panel under the setting  -> more tools menu.